 On the Cutting Edge at CES 2019, Part II

 This is part 2 of our ongoing recap from CES.
-If you missed our recap of Day 1, click here.
+Visit our recap of Day 1.

 Our wily Creative Technologist, Rob Hudak, was back for day 2 of the Consumer Electronics Show (CES) to see what’s up-and-coming in the tech world, and how we can best use it to help our clients.